Help us improve

-Documents edge cases, error states, boundary conditions, and recovery paths for features.
-Use during specification for coverage or QA planning for test scenarios.
+Documents edge cases, error states, boundary conditions, and recovery paths for a feature.
+Use during specification for failure coverage or QA planning for test scenarios.

 An edge cases document systematically catalogs the unusual, boundary, and error scenarios for a feature.
 While happy-path flows are typically well-specified, edge cases often get discovered in production - causing bugs, poor user experience, and support burden.
 Documenting edge cases upfront ensures engineering handles them intentionally and QA knows what to test.